iforfota7/oopp_project/docs/notes/notes-week-06.md

 * Some feedback includes: try to separate issues and branches so that everyone has a separate section.
 We need to have better management of issues to make it more efficient.
 * We need to add issues for the next week in advance every week.
-* Ensure timely updates on the progress and deadlines of issues.
+* Ensure timely updates on the progress and deadlines of issues. we can use tasks instead of the check boxes in the description.

 ## Heuristic Usability Evaluation:
 * We need to adhere to the ACM formatting template requirements specified in the course requirements."